 IF CLAUSE (If + Simple past), MAIN CLAUSE (Perfect conditional)

-• If she wasn’t afraid of flying, she wouldn’t have travelled by boat.
+• If she weren’t afraid of flying, she wouldn’t have travelled by boat.

 [In reality: She is afraid of flying (present reality) and that’s why she travelled by boat (past reality).]

-• If I was a good cook, I’d have invited them to dinner.
+• If I were a good cook, I’d have invited them to dinner.

 [In reality: I’m not a good cook.
 That’s why I didn’t invite them to dinner.]